 Phil guides us into the main facility, an ample space that houses the watering system, staff admin area, and cleaning.
 Multiple rooms jut out on either side.
 The grown rooms and packaging are on our right, and hang drying and trimming are to our left.
 United greeneries employ over 50 full and part time locals.

 The grow rooms were bursting with young plants stretching towards the LED lights.
 Cultivars like Candy Store and Gelonade proudly displayed youthful buds.
 The team was trimming off lower leaves; Phil explained they like to remove the lower foliage to promote light and C02 to the plant.

 United Greeneries is passionate about pheno hunting.
 What's a phenotype?
 It's the resulting seeds of the female plant when it's bred with a male to create a new strain.
 Pheno hunting is selecting the best phenotype of a strain for production.
 A lot of this is trial and error.
 Forward-thinking cannabis breeders will grow several phenotypes and select the most desirable ones.
 Phil showed us their stash of phenotypes like Moby Dick #1, Chuck Norris and Liberty Haze.
 Each container released smells of fresh cedar, lemons, skunk, butter, and so much more.
 Phil's excitement for the process was infectious.
 He explained United Greeneries believes pheno hunting is the only way to move forward.
 As a retailer, we couldn't agree more.
 At Coast Range, we focus on curating small-batch craft products of exciting new strains, which are typically the result of extensive pheno hunting.

 Natural cannabis at its best that's what United Greeneries promises to its customers.
-High-calibre Health Canada tested craft growing practices unyielding to the pressure of the increasingly competitive legal cannabis industry.
+High-calibre Federally licensed and tested craft growing practices unyielding to the pressure of the increasingly competitive legal cannabis industry.